GhostQut/FreemUI-V2/README.md

 local UI = Freem.new({
-    Name = "FreemUI"; -- script name (required) ConfigFolder = "Freem"; -- folder name to save configs to, set this to nil if you want to disable configs saving Credit = "Made By Me"; -- text to appear if player presses the "i" button on their UI (optional) Color = Color3.fromRGB(255,0,0); -- theme color for UI (required) Bind = "LeftShift"; -- keybind for toggling the UI, must be a valid KeyCode name -- Freem Loader:
+    Name = "FreemUI"; -- script name (required) ConfigFolder = "Freem"; -- folder name to save configs to, set this to nil if you want to disable configs saving Credit = "Made By GhostQut"; -- text to appear if player presses the "i" button on their UI (optional) Color = Color3.fromRGB(255,0,0); -- theme color for UI (required) Bind = "LeftShift"; -- keybind for toggling the UI, must be a valid KeyCode name -- Freem Loader: